Santa Fe Passenger Depot (Fresno, California): Facilities

 The station has an indoor waiting room open from 5:45 am to 10:00 pm daily.
 Inside the station there is a staffed ticket counter with baggage check services.
-In addition to the ticketing counter, there is a automated ticket kiosk.
+In addition to the ticketing counter, there is an automated ticket kiosk.
 There is also a bathroom and vending machines.
 The station has 11 short term and 98 long term parking spaces.

 Services

 Train platforms

 The Santa Fe passenger depot has two tracks, but only one side platform sees regular service.
 Amtrak trains switch onto this track just north or south of the station, leaving the Main Line clear for freight trains.
 There is a very narrow island platform between the tracks that is occasionally used when Amtrak trains are not able to switch onto the station track.
 Passengers are not allowed to wait on the island platform.